 About Angelica Wisenbarger

 Yeah, my last name's actually Wisenbarger.
-A telemarketer once violently reconstituted my name--Wosebagger is how it came out.
+A telemarketer once violently reconstituted my name--Wosebagger's how it came out.
 I relayed it to some friends, some of whom were kind enough to keep calling me that.
 So there's that detail out of the way.

 I grew up (if I did at all) in Guernsey county Ohio, in the nowheres abutting the city of Cambridge.
 Until I was about 7 my family (I am the only child--however, I am several people) lived in a trailer beside my grandparents' house, then moved just down the hill.
-Cars and horses surrounded me.
+The general environment was one of classic cars, horses, wild black raspberries, daydreams and solitude.
 I played in the junkyards that straddled the back fields, watched my dad run his body shop, drag race, and restore many an old specimen.
 I hung out in the woods.
 I read and drew constantly.

 After high school I couldn't figure out what to do.
 I got into the San Francisco Art Institute and rejected it out of cowardice in favor of nearby Denison University, where I figured I'd get a more 'sensible' degree.
 Well, that didn't work out--I studied classics there.